NichlasB/wp-custom-login-manager/README.md

 ## Changelog

+### 1.1.4
+- Added option to disable the "If you need help creating an account, contact us" message in error messages
+- The contact help message is now disabled by default on new installations

 ### 1.1.3
 * Fixed role-based email detection to handle both API status and flag
 * Fixed role-based email validation to properly respect allow setting